SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This hiking trail is so popular because it has fantastic views as it skirts along the rocky cliffs above the Pacific Ocean.
 It’s also away from the chaos of the city and gets your heart pumping.

 How long does it take to hike the trail?
-Most people spend about an hour and a half to two hours here.
-If you decide to explore some of its attractions that are slightly off-path or stop at several memorials and overlooks, you could spend at least three to four hours on the trail.
+Most people spend about an 1.5 to 2 here.
+If you decide to explore some of its attractions that are slightly off-path or stop at several memorials and overlooks, you could spend at least 3 to 4 hours on the trail.

 Can you see the Golden Gate Bridge from Lands End?

 Lands End is an excellent place to see the Golden Gate Bridge.
-It's one of the best places in San Francisco to get a photo of the bridge!
+It's one of the best places in San Francisco to get a photo of it!
 You'll see the bridge peeking through the trees throughout your hike on the trail.

 It's one of my favorite places to photograph this popular SF attraction.